Azr43lKn1ght/Azr43lKn1ght.github.io/content/posts/Maldev2/index.md

 #### Stack

 It's a LIFO(last in first out) based data structure where we can push value to store and pop.
 It's more like a stack of vinyls where you can only take the top vinyl to get the next one.
-It's implemented as a contagious array in memory. push and pop heppens by moving an index or a pointer and it always points to the top of the stack and it's called as the stack pointer.
+It's implemented as a contagious array in memory. push and pop happens by moving an index or a pointer and it always points to the top of the stack and it's called as the stack pointer.
 The stack point is also a register and it is possible to alter it when needed and one main thing to note is that we have random access to memory but we are limited to push and pop.
 The x86 architecture has built-in support for a stack mechanism.
 The register support includes the ESP and EBP registers.
 ESP is the stack pointer and typically contains a memory address that points to the top of stack.
 The value of this register changes as items are pushed on and popped off the stack.
 EBP is the base pointer that stays consistent within a given function, so that the program can use it as a placeholder to keep track of the location of local variables and parameters

 #### Instructions